o-leolleo/blog/content/blog/hugo-tailwind-cf-pages--and-gh-actions.md

 Wrangler (the cli) also has an official [GitHub action](https://github.com/marketplace/actions/deploy-to-cloudflare-workers-with-wrangler) with good docs which I use for deploying this blog.

 ## GitHub Actions

+This is the GitHub CI/CD builtin tool.
+Besides being a native solution it's a very easy tool with a huge community around it.
+You can find an action for pretty much everything, and also build your own where the existing ones don't fit.
+It has a very good documentation and a very clear structure.
+Didn't have to think much and went straight to using it.

+## Conclusion